 Brand has been defined as perceptions about a brand as reflected by the brand associations held in the consumer memory.
 It is thus the meaning of the brand for the consumer.
 The brand associations help the consumer in organising and retrieving the information which influences the purchase decision (Keller, 2003).
 The Keller (2003) has forwarded brand building as an important component of brand knowledge.
-On the similar lines (Biel, 1992) defined brand image as the cluster of attributes and associations that consumer's behavioural dynamics.
-Biel (1992) said that brand image comprises of three contributing sub-images names user image, corporate image dimensions.1 Sierra, Heiser, Jerome, and Taute (2010) also vindicated the sub-dimensions as forwarded by Biel (1992), Chang, Che, and Chung (2008) empirically validated the impact of brand image on brand equity with these three sub dimensions of user, corporate and service brand image in the service sector.
+On the similar lines (Biel, 1992) defined brand image as the cluster of attributes and associations that consumers connect to the brand.
+Even the financial premium that a brand might command is essentially a function of the consumer's behavioural dynamics.
+Biel (1992) said that brand image comprises of three contributing sub-images names user image, corporate image dimensions.
+Sierra, Heiser, Jerome, and Taute (2010) also vindicated the sub-dimensions as forwarded by Biel (1992), Chang, Che, and Chung (2008) empirically validated the impact of brand image on brand equity with these three sub dimensions of user, corporate and service brand image in the service sector.
 However, these dimensions have not been considered as independent latent constructs.